nmrao/sample-soapui-projects/runStepsInParallel/READ-ME.md

 # Summary :
 **SoapUI** or **SoapUI NG** tool allows users to run the test cases either in *Parallell* or *Sequential* modes.
-But, does not all to execute test steps of a test case in *Parallell*.
+But, does not allow to execute test steps of a test case in *Parallell* mode.

-This project is to domonstrate how one can achieve the same.
+This project is to domonstrate how one can achieve the same by using *Groovy Script*.
 ### How To Use

   - Import the project [thread-soapui-project.xml](https://github.com/nmrao/sample-soapui-projects/blob/master/runStepsInParallel/thread-soapui-project.xml) into SoapUI tool.